 If either the seller or the buyer couldn’t be present to sign the document, as in the case of Overseas Filipino Workers (OFWs), an “AIF” or Attorney-in-Fact, must be appointed as a representative in the signing of the deed.
 The AIF must be legally appointed through a notarized Special Power of Attorney.

-In cases of schedule conflicts, the seller or buyer may appear at different times before the same notary public before the deed of sale is notarized.
+In cases of schedule conflicts, the seller or buyer may appear at different times before the same notary public before the deed of sale Philippines is notarized.
 In the alternative, the seller can appear before a notary public and have the deed of sale notarized and sent to the buyer, who then appears before a different notary public to sign the same deed to be notarized separately.

-5. What is the significance of the Absolute Deed of Sale?
+5. What Is the Significance of the Deed of Absolute Sale?

-Aside from being proof of the purchase, a notarized Absolute Deed of Sale is among the required documents by the Bureau of Internal Revenue (BIR) in order to transfer the land title documents in the name of the seller to the buyer.
+Aside from being proof of the purchase, a notarized Deed of Absolute Sale is among the required documents by the Bureau of Internal Revenue (BIR) in order to transfer the land title documents in the name of the seller to the buyer.
 Without a notarized Deed of Sale, the taxes cannot be paid and the transfer of title cannot take effect.

 Understanding the documents in real estate processing is a vital step in preparing to buy or sell a property.
 It is important to fully comprehend these documents before signing in order to execute the transactions correctly and avoid costly mistakes in the future.